 If you spend a lot of time online, you might want to check out becoming a website tester.
 Website testers are responsible for testing websites and applications.
 As a tester, you’ll need to use the software they are testing effectively and ensure that it works properly.
 This might involve inputting data or clicking through drop-down menus, going from one page to another, and assessing the ease of usage of the website.

-You need good communication skills and basic website knowledge in an online remote job like this.
+You need good communication skills and basic website knowledge for an online remote job like this.
 You’ll constantly be communicating with a team regarding your findings for the website.

 Pros: